Brighton to London train

 Two of the most iconic attractions in the city are the British Airways i360 and Royal Pavilion.
 The Royal Pavilion palace boasts Chinese- and Indian-inspired interiors and exteriors.
 The British Airways i360 offers a more modern view, serving as an observation tower and showcase of gliding engineering.
 Inside a glass-walled pod, you can glide 450 feet high and enjoy 360-degree views of Brighton.

 Visit the Brighton Palace Pier and Sea Life Brighton for some outdoor family fun.
 Brighton Palace Pier offers beachfront rides and many other activities and food and drinks for the entire family to enjoy.
 Next door, Sea Life Brighton introduces kids to sea creatures of all types, including a shark that swims in an underwater tunnel.

-Brighton is packed with fab restaurants, hip bars, and cosy pubs.
+Brighton is packed with fab restaurants, hip bars, and cozy pubs.
 What's more, Brighton is a Gold Award recipient for being one of England's most sustainable food places.
 Some of the top places to eat are Socialite, No. 1 Bar and Bistro, The Set Restaurant, and The Great Globalls.

 One of the most important cities in the world, London is where the traditional blends seamlessly with the modern.
 As a vibrant modern city, London has something for everyone.
 For visitors interested in the Royal Family as well as their history, check out Buckingham Palace.
 The palace is open all days in summer, but only on selected days in winter.
 The Tower of London, where the crown jewels are put on exhibition, is also a great spot to check out.
 For fans of history, you might not want to miss out on the famous British Museum, considered by many to be the best museum in all of London.
 The museum currently carries an impressive collection of 8 million historic objects from all around the world, making it an eye-opening destination for many.